AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/linq-queries.md

 # LINQ Queries in SQLiteXM

-SQLiteXM provides comprehensive LINQ support for querying and manipulating data in SQLite databases.
+SQLiteXM provides comprehensive LINQ support for querying and manipulating data.
 LINQ queries execute directly against the database, translating your C# expressions into efficient SQL.
 This guide explains how to use LINQ with SQLiteXM, from simple queries to complex operations.

 ---